-Despite the hearty wishes, our ever-loving parents grow old in the blink of our eyes.
+Despite our hearty wishes, our ever-loving parents grow old in the blink of an eye.

-While the parents may never accept it, or overlook it, dementia in the elderly is as real as it gets.
+While the parents may never accept it or they may choose to overlook it, dementia in the elderly is as real as it gets.

 So, keeping an eye on them is important.
-We should check for symptoms, and it is always better to prepare than face the harsh reality.
-So, it is prudent that you start to look for solutions, and GPS trackers for the elderly might be the better choice.
+We should check for symptoms, and it is always better to prepare than face the harsh reality afterwards.
+It's prudent that you start to look for solutions with the onset of memory loss.